 Simply put, the point of this article was to educate you.

 We use full transparency and honesty to strengthen our credibility as a company.

 in order to provide the best quality and service, we will always use the best quality products available to the market and the method that most make sense for you, the client.

-When it comes to doing a garage epoxy floor, we believe the 2-3-day method (depending on prep) is the best option for most clients.
+When it comes to doing a garage epoxy floor outside, we just believe that:

 Summary for those who did not want to read all of it (I know, it was a long read, but it had to be),

 but are willing to take my word for it.